morinted/Bozzy/AnalysisReport.md

 The system must be reliable when it comes to backing up dictionaries.

-## Design
+### Design

 The system must be maintainable and verifiable for future use in the open steno project community.
-One of the big issues is lack of documentation, which makes it hard for people to feel like continuing a project since so much effort is needed in understanding the application
+One of the big issues in open source projects is lack of documentation, which discourages people from continuing work on a project since so much effort is needed in understanding the application in order to maintain it.

-## Adaption
+### Adaption

-The system must be portable on windows and max osx computers
+The system must be expandable for future use in the open steno project community.
+Similar reason for maintainable.

+The system must be portable on Windows and Mac, since the vast majority of our users have Windows or linux based operating systems.
+In fact there are too many users who use linux operating systems to be ignored.
+It is really key that our application is portable on Windows and Mac in order to reach our objectives and for our project to be a success.
+For design, in order to allow for crossplatform support, the application will be built to run in the JVM.
+For testing, two of our team members have Windows laptops, and our other two team members have Mac laptops.

-They system must be interoperable with other steno applications
+The system must have interoperability in order to later have the possibility of interfacing with other steno applications, such as Plover.

 ## High Level Architecture (2-3 Pages)